BlinkID/capture-flutter/README.md

 if (results?.completenessStatus == CompletenessStatus.Complete) {
-  // handle the obtained results print(result?.documentGroup);
+  // handle the obtained results print(results?.documentGroup);
 }
 ```

 - The whole integration process can be found in the sample app `main.dart` file [here](https://github.com/BlinkID/capture-flutter/blob/main/sample_files/main.dart).
-- The settings results that can be used with the Capture plugin can be found in the paragrapahs below, but also in the comments of each result in the Dart files.
+- The settings results that can be used with the Capture plugin can be found in the paragraphs below, but also in the comments of each result in the Dart files.

 ## <a name="platform-specifics"></a> Platform specifics
 Plugin implementation is located in the `lib` folder, while platform-specific implementation is located in the `android` and `ios` folders.